Events for Schools and Colleges

 Bespoke campus visits

-Explore our Colchester campus and our STEM facilities with bespoke campus visit.
+If you are unable to access our above offerings, we welcome requests for bespoke campus visits, where you can explore our Colchester campus and our STEM facilities.
 Your visit can include a range of talks and hands on sessions delivered to your students from across our departments of Computer Science and Electronic Engineering, Life Sciences, Mathematics, Psychology and Sports, Rehabilitation and Exercise Science.

-Get in touch to book your campus visit!
+Get in touch to book your campus visit or workshop.

 Online pre-recorded videos

-Online you will be able to find a wide range of pre-recorded lectures and taster talks from across our Science and Health faculty.
+While you’re waiting for further details from us, check out our wide range of pre-recorded lectures and taster talks from across our Science and Health faculty.
 You can access these at your convenience during British Science Week and share with others in your classrooms, in your student bulletins and with parents.
-If you are interested in the sessions we have delivered in previous years, you can access our showcase of videos online

 schoolgirl at stem event